LaZyLinh/JS_Game/README.md

 <b>Attempted option 1:</b> Add functionality to the buttons.
 Instead of simply using the arrow keys, modify the code such that your Qubit can move by pressing the buttons with the mouse:

 The given code seemed to hint at canvas.addEventListener(), but I decided that an HTML button element would give much better click area calculation, as well as be much more efficient performance-wise in comparison to constant re-rendering of shapes in canvas.
 Also, given the css stylesheet, it is much easier to consistently update the appearance/position of these buttons with HTML objects.
+Also, a player's complaint could be that the buttons block the game screen.
+Having these buttons as HTML objects would allow for moving them outside of canvas for better player experience.

 <b>Added feature</b>: Reset button, (rudimentary) decaying probabilities of tunneling in resemblance to quantum tunneling theory: